grevelle/Sprinkler-rain-bypass/README.md

 # Sprinkler-rain-bypass
 This program is allows your Raspberry Pi to replace the rain bypass controller for your sprinkler system.
 It is written in Python 3.

 This program started from http://www.thirdeyevis.com/pi-page-3.php by Scott Mangold.
-The original program was written for the weather underground
-API and no longer works, as that API is no longer available.
-See Mr. Mangold's page for instructions.
+The original program was written for the weather underground and darksky APIs, both of which are no longer available.
+See Mangold's page for instructions.
 I made the following changes to his design:
-- Changed weather API to Dark Sky
+- Changed weather API to Visual Crossing
 - Added Google Maps API to get Lat / Lon
 - Simplified the hardware to incorporate a pre-assembled relay rather than building one from components
 - Reduced the number of LEDs required